A02564909/auto_mitigation_ubuntu/README.md

 # auto_mitigation_ubuntu

+Don't use the ubuntu_script file, use the group of files in the scripts folder.

-To use the script, input the following command in order: apt install git git clone https://github.com/A02564909/auto_mitigation_ubuntu cd auto_mitigation_ubuntu
+To use the scripts, input the following command in order: apt install git git clone https://github.com/A02564909/auto_mitigation_ubuntu cd auto_mitigation_ubuntu